po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/01-Day/README.md

 * Use the prompts and talking points below to review the following key (🔑) points:

-    * ✔️ The documentation has everything you need. `/users/{username}/repos`
+    * ✔️ `/users/{username}/repos`

-    * ✔️ We attached to the endpoint to the root endpoint.
+    * ✔️ We attached our desired endpoint to our root endpoint.

-    * ✔️ We now use the URL combine to make our fetch request.
+    * ✔️ The `root endpoint` + `endpoint` gives us the full request URL.

-* Open `04-Stu_Click-Events/Solved/assets/js/script.js` in your IDE and explain the following:
+* Open `04-Stu_Create-Fetch/Solved/assets/js/script.js` in your IDE and explain the following:

-    * 🔑 We place take the endpoint and attached it to our root endpoint in the requestUrl variable.
+     We create a function called `getApi`.

     ```js
-    function getApi() {
+     getApi() {
+    ```

+    * 🔑 We save the full endpoint we would like to make a request to in a variable called requestUrl, replacing {USERNAME} with the username we would like to search.

+    ```js
     // replace {USERNAME} with your github username
     var requestUrl = 'https://api.github.com/users/{USERNAME}/repos';
     ```

-    * 🔑 We then pass the requestUrl as an argument.
+    * 🔑 We then pass the requestUrl as an argument to our fetch method.

     ```js
     fetch(requestUrl)
+    ```
+    * 🔑 We then pass the requestUrl as an argument to our fetch method.

+    ```js
     .then(function (response) {
       return response.json();
     })
     ```

-    * 🔑 The fetch request will go out to the API server when the button is clicked.

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):

     * ☝️ How do we build our requestUrl?

-    * 🙋 We combine the endpoint with the root endpoint.
+    * 🙋 We attach our desired endpoint to the root endpoint.

     * ☝️ What can we do if we don't completely understand this?